Josephine’s Restaurant Oldest Filipino restaurant

 Filipino restaurants in London are a rarity, Tripadvisor website only shows a handful of the search engines.
 I came across Josephine’s restaurant in Charlotte Street and always wanted to try more Filipino dishes.

-The a la carte menu has a range of different meat dishes but I opted for the 2-course set lunch £11, starters vegetarian spring rolls.
-Rolled up chunky and deep fried crispy, served with chilli sauce.
+The a la carte menu has a range of different meat dishes but I opted for the 2-course set lunch of £11, starters vegetarian spring rolls.
+Rolled up chunky and deep-fried crispy, served with chilli sauce.
 I must admit these vegetarian rolls taste nicer than Chinese style ones.

 For £11 the meal was a great bargain for a quick lunch within 1 hour.

 4 Charlotte Street, London W1T 2LP, England